 The fifth is found in all organs containing LDH-4, as well as skeletal muscles.

-The LDH / HBDH figure is lowered (less than 1.30);
+The LDH/GBDG figure is reduced (less than 1.30);

-On the first day, myocardial infarction is diagnosed by the creatine kinase index, and a day later - by the enzymatic study of LDH.
+On the first day, myocardial infarction is diagnosed by the creatine kinase indicator, and a day later - by the enzymatic study of LDH.
 The activity of the substance is directly related to the area of damage to the heart muscle.

 Other serious diseases are reflected in the ratio of isoenzymes and coefficients:

-With megaloblastic anemia, LDH-1 significantly exceeds LDH-2;
+In megaloblastic anemia, LDH-1 significantly exceeds LDH-2;

 tumors in the gonads (ovaries and testes) are accompanied by an isolated increase in LDH-1.